ElizaKartchner/startup/README.md

 - Create one JS function then test it's functionality.
 Then add more.

 # Some general notes about the midterm
-The CSS property padding puts space around the contect of selected elements
+- The CSS property padding puts space around the contect of selected elements
-<div> creates a division element in HTML
+- <div> creates a division element in HTML
-The order of the CSS box model is context, padding, border, margin
+- The order of the CSS box model is context, padding, border, margin
-<ul> is the HTML tag or an unordered list
+- <ul> is the HTML tag or an unordered list
-The DOM textContext property sers the child text for an element Valid JSON example = {"x":3}
+- The DOM textContext property sers the child text for an element
+- Valid JSON example = {"x":3}
-chmod +x depoly.sh makes a scrpt executable
+- chmod +x depoly.sh makes a scrpt executable
-DNA subdomain example: cs260.cs.byu.edu
+- DNA subdomain example: cs260.cs.byu.edu
-CNAME = used to point to another DNA record
+- CNAME = used to point to another DNA record
-Valid JSON always has the key value in double quotes.
+- Valid JSON always has the key value in double quotes.
 Undefine is not a value object, but null can be.
-Regex /A|f/i (the i is case insensitive)
+- Regex /A|f/i (the i is case insensitive)
-Valid JavaScript object?  {n:1} → key value pairs do not have equal signs
+- Valid JavaScript object?  {n:1} → key value pairs do not have equal signs

+# Startup JavaScript
+- You can create new elements in the dom.
+Just make sure to append them to a child so they are visible.
+- You can create an array full of objects
+- You can use local storgage to store information